Best compost bins for recycling in your garden

 • Doesn't retain heat very well

-• Open to the rain
+• Some are open to the rain

 Best beehive wooden composter

-Rowlinson’s Beehive Composter is attractively styled to fit into any garden space and can also be used as a planter.
-This pressure-treated, FSC-certified wood is manufactured from sustainable sources and is ready to ensure durable protection against rot and the UK’s weather.
-We like this one.
+Rowlinson's Beehive Composter is attractively styled to fit into any garden space and can also be used as a planter.
+This pressure-treated, FSC-certified wood is manufactured from sustainable sources and is ready to ensure durable protection against rot and the UK's weather.

 Pros

-• Removable bottom panel
+• Handy removable bottom panel for easy access

 Cons